iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by author."
 />

-### The question they're arguing about: Which one—Sharky or Octavia—evolved from dinosaurs?
+### The question they're arguing about: which one—Sharky or Octavia—evolved from dinosaurs?

 We're deliberately using this bizarre dialogue since the chances of it being in an LLMs training data are just about zero.
-I don't personally know of any examples where a shark and an octopus having a disagreement about which one is more dinosaur-like, and it's a great way to see how creative an LLM like GPT-4 can be... when it has yet to generate anything.
+I don't personally know of any examples where a shark and an octopus have a disagreement about which one is more dinosaur-like, and it's a great way to see how creative an LLM like GPT-4 can be when it's asked to generate something with no context.

 Here's the catch: we want to know a line from **the middle** of the argument.

-Take a pause as a human and consider this question:
+As a human, take a pause and consider this question:

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 The shark goes first, and then they take turns speaking.
 What is the third thing the octopus says?
 That is, what is the sixth line in the argument?

+Be as creative as you want; there's no right answer here.
+We're just trying to come up with some predictions of what third thing an octopus might say in a heated argument with a shark about their dinosaur heritage.

 ### Here's a visualization of a possible argument with the 3rd thing the octopus says missing